 Near Columbus Grove in Putnam County, Ohio — The American Midwest (Great Lakes)

 Location.
-40° 55.61′ N, 84° 1.473′ W. Marker is near Columbus Grove, Ohio, in Putnam County.
-Marker is on Local Road 8P ¼ mile south of State Route 12, on the right when traveling south.
+40° 54.625′ N, 84° 13.49′ W. Marker is near Columbus Grove, Ohio, in Putnam County.
+Marker is on County Road 19, half a mile County Highway S, on the left when traveling north.
 Touch for map.
-Marker and Pool are about 2 miles east of town.
-Marker is in this post office area: Columbus Grove OH 45830, United States of America.
+Marker is at or near this postal address: 18560 Rd 19, Columbus Grove OH 45830, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 Fort Jennings (approx. 3.8 miles away); a different marker also named Fort Jennings (approx. 3.9 miles away); Lincoln Highway (approx. 4.6 miles away); First Putnam County Government Seat / Court Houses (approx. 5 miles away); 1833 Gomer, Ohio (approx. 5.1 miles away); Kalida Veterans Memorial (approx. 5.2 miles away); Artist Emerson Burkhart (approx. 5.3 miles away); Snow Cruiser Crash Site (approx. 5.4 miles away).

 Regarding B-26B Bomber Crash.
 "The plane flew out of Fort Wayne, according to Amy Ricker, Fort Fest organizer and member of the Fort Jennings Historical Society.
 It was